dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 What if I want a `slide` or a `profile-image`?

 * html5 spec has some support
-  * requires javascript
+  * requires javascript / not widely used
-  * not worth it unless making reusable *web components*
 * BUT
   * you can use `class` and `id` attributes
   * and `div` and `span` elements.
-  * Easy peasy lemon squeezy. 🍋
+  * is the way to create your own structure markers

 ???
 * ok structure over style.
 * what about other semantic tags?
 * but there are generic tags that you can give id's and classes to!
+* REACT will give us more powerful abstraction